Arab League chief heads to U.N. over Syria

 A diplomatic source from another Arab state told Reuters, regarding any move by the Security Council to impose sanctions: "If we review such cases in Iraq and other places, I think that kind of punishment didn't yield a lot."

-Arabs imposed economic sanctions on Syria's government but diplomats say they have had limited impact because neighboring states such as Iraq and Lebanon did not implement them.
+Arabs imposed economic sanctions on Syria's government but diplomats say they have had limited impact because neighbouring states such as Iraq and Lebanon did not implement them.

 (Writing and additional reporting by Edmund Blair; Editing by Janet Lawrence)